oicr-gsi/shesmu/implementation.md

 different things at once.
 Plugins are described in this section from least complicated to most complicated.

+### Loaded Configuration
+All of the interfaces discussed extend the `LoadedConfiguration` interface.
+This interface displays configuration panels on the main status page of the Shesmu server and are meant to report the configuration of a plugin.

+The interface returns any number of `Pair<String, Map<String, String>>`.
+Each `Pair` will be rendered as a section with `Pair.first()` being the title of that section.
+The section will then contain a table, whose rows are the entries in the map.

+### Source Linker
+Source linkers convert local paths for `.shesmu` files into URLs for accessing via the action dashboard.
+To create a new source linker:

+1. Create a class which implements the `SourceLocationLinker` interface.
+1. Annotate this class with `@MetaInfServices`.
+1. Make sure the class has a no-argument constructor.

 ### Throttler
 Throttlers temporarily block actions from starting.
 They can block actions by service names provided by plugins and these names are arbitrary strings.
 To